mangdangroboticsclub/MiniPupperDocs/docs/guide/ROS2QuickStartGuide.rst

 3.2 Joystick
 ^^^^^^

+**NOTE: The design of button of joystick node on ROS2 is different from that mentioned in other sections which is used for non-ROS programs.**
+**WARNING: Make sure to run the Bringup from the Mini Pupper before teleoperation.
+Teleoperate the robot, and be careful when testing the robot on the table as the robot might fall.**

 1. Open a terminal with Ctrl+Alt+T on remote PC.
 2. Run teleoperation node using the following command.